batzsh/delivery-app-node-js/README.md

 ## 🚀 How to run this project

-This project has only a backend application. projeto possui apenas a aplicação backend.
+This project has only a backend application.

 💡 All requests needs the backend server up to work.